mensonen/diameter/README.md

 to write diameter applications, as defined in `rfc6733`, `rfc8506` and `rfc5777`.

-The module contains an extensive AVP dictionary, based on the current Wireshark Diameter dictionary.xml (and kept up to date frequently) and allows constructing AVPs and Diameter messages either manually, or by parsing network-received bytes.
-For messages described in the Diameter Base and Diameter Credit Control RFCs, additional Message types are provided, which permit reading and updating message AVPs as python instance properties.
+The package contains an extensive AVP dictionary and allows constructing AVPs and Diameter messages either manually, or by parsing network-received bytes.
+For messages described in the Diameter Base and Diameter Credit Control RFCs, additional python types are provided, which permit reading and updating message AVPs as python instance properties.

 The `diameter` package provides tools for: